 Second note to entry: User experience is a consequence of brand image, presentation, functionality, system performance, interactive behaviour and assistive capabilities of the interactive system, the user’s internal and physical state resulting from prior experiences, attitudes, skills and personality, and the context of use.

-As you can see, the definition is already much more complex (no one ever said that ISO standards were easy!).
+As you can see, the definition of UX is already much more complex (no one ever said that ISO standards were easy!).

-And yet, these definitions are still incomplete; or maybe a little vague.
+And yet, these user experience definitions are still incomplete; or maybe a little vague.

 A common definition for UX

-Just to give a slight glimpse of the hundreds of definitions, let’s see what Wikipedia says about the User Experience:
+Just to give a slight glimpse of the hundreds of user experience definitions, let’s see what Wikipedia says as definition of UX:

-This definition is more or less correct but quite old, usually used in Computer Systems careers.
+This definition of UX is more or less correct but quite old, usually used in Computer Systems careers.
 However, coming from Wikipedia, is a definition that we will hear really often.

-Finally, among so many definitions, I will add mine:
+Finally, among so many UX definitions, I will add mine:

-As can be seen, my definition is simple and based on psychological and economic theories.
+As you can see, my definition is simple and based on psychological and economic theories.
 Personally, I believe that any definition that doesn’t contemplate psychology as a main part of the user experience is going to be erroneous or incomplete.
-Remember that such experience is based on measurements on user’s subjectivities.
+Remember that user experience is based on measurement of user’s subjectivities.